-We will work towards a 'zero waste' economy, encourage councils to pay people to recycle, and work to reduce littering.
-The pay to recycle idea has contrary implications.
-The aim is to offset payments against reduced costs of diverting waste away from landfill and other more expensive methods of processing (Allington).
-Most of the savings would accrue to KCC, and would need a mechanism to feed this back if districts are the ones making the recycling payments to residents.
-The costs of administering such schemes and dealing with the "scams" that would spring up would need to be dealt with.
-The comment about littering is welcome but there is no certainty about additional support to do this. -ve Recycling - would need to be operated in a way in which diversion savings outweighed recycling payments.
-Presume reduced costs overall but cannot be quantified at this stage and would need agreements with KCC.
-Unless additional cleaning resources are provided that action on littering may lead to additional costs but cannot be quantified at this stage.
-We will take forward the Marine and Coastal Access Act and ensure that its conservation measures are implemented effectively.
+Coalition Proposal Practical Implication Cost +ve or -ve Other Comments We will take forward the Marine and Coastal Access Act and ensure that its conservation measures are implemented effectively.
 Welcomed.
 This is likely to be neutral unless it places some very unusual requirements on us that exceed our current arrangements under the Thanet Coast Project Neutral We will ensure that food procured by government departments, and eventually the whole public sector, meets British standards of production wherever this can be achieved without increasing overall cost.
 May have implications as local authorities are the regulating authority. -ve if additional staffing is required.
 We will create a presumption in favour of sustainable development in the planning system.
 Welcomed Neutral Implies 'testing' of applications.
 A complex area.
 We will promote equal pay and take a range of measures to end discrimination in the workplace.
 We have mainly done this for manual staff within works service under the Modernisation Project.
-Neutral

-We will extend the right to request flexible working to all employees, consulting with business on how best to do so.
-Already in TDC Terms & Conditions.
-Neutral We will undertake a fair pay review in the public sector to implement our proposed '20 times' pay multiple.
+Neutral We will extend the right to request flexible working to all employees, consulting with business on how best to do so.
+Already in TDC Terms & Conditions Neutral We will undertake a fair pay review in the public sector to implement our proposed '20 times' pay multiple.
 No employee is affected in TDC Neutral We will take Sure Start back to its original purpose of early intervention, increase its focus on the neediest families, and better involve organisations with a track record of supporting families.
-We will investigate ways of ensuring that providers are paid in part by the results they achieve.
-Potential implications for the role of Children's centres in the Margate Task Force.
+We will investigate ways of ensuring that providers are paid in part by the results they achieve Potential implications for the role of Children's centres in the Margate Task Force.
 The focus on neediest families is welcomed and addresses the charge levelled at the Sure Start programme that the benefits went to better off households.
 Neutral Implications are more for KCC and their role in commissioning children centre services.
-The biggest risk it to Millmead, which is commissioned differently from other similar centres in Kent.
+The biggest risk is to Millmead, which is commissioned differently from other similar centres in Kent.
 All other services are run in house by KCC.

-We will investigate a new approach to helping families with multiple problems Welcomed Potentially will assist in dealing with high cost households in the Margate task force.
+Coalition Proposal Practical Implication Cost +ve or -ve Other Comments We will investigate a new approach to helping families with multiple problems Potentially will assist in dealing with high cost households in the Margate task force.
 May strengthen interventions in dysfunctional households associated with high levels of worklessness and anti social behaviour.
-See comments below at B. Neutral We will publish serious case reviews, with identifying details removed We occasionally contribute to serious case reviews.
+See comments below at B. Neutral The Government announced on 17 June 2010 that they are to set up a new 'Childhood and Families Taskforce'.
+The taskforce will be expected to resolve fundamental coalition differences on family policy and its proposals will be developed in the context of the Comprehensive Spending Review.
+The taskforce will report its conclusions around the end of the year.
+We will publish serious case reviews, with identifying details removed We occasionally contribute to serious case reviews.
 We are required to produce an action plan as a result of our participation in the process and this might be seem to implicate the council as having a contributory role in the death or injury to the child.
 Thus potential reputation risk to the council.
 Neutral We have been involved in just one serious case review during the last year.